jermuv/labrat/MISP/MISP-AZURESSA.md

 - OS: Ubuntu server 22.04 LTS - x64 gen2
 - Size: Standard_D2as_v5 (71,07€/month)

+## Additional azure related actions

+**NSG** - there is a *network security group* containing allow/deny rues for the network addresses - fix that.

+- Allow SSH
+- Allow HTTP
+- Allow HTTPS

+Initial installation contains SSH if you enabled so, reconfigure that from "any -> any" to "myip -> any".

 # Misp activities

 - This is assuming you have built everything as above mentioned (ie, running your docker in ubuntu instance that is in azure)